cmclean5/rEnrich/README.md

 ##      Package Description

-This package was initally constructed to calculate the probability genes intersection between two annotation sets, at the network level, using hypergeometric distribution (Pocklington et al., 2006):
+This package was built to help reproduce the down-stream analysis results in several proteomics papers [1-7], and as a wrapper for underlying C/C++ code.
+The package contains a number of statistical tests of the enrichment of a network, or clustered network, given a set of annotation data.

 ### Network Enrichment given two annotation sets

+Initally, the package was constructed to calculate the probability of gene intersection between two annotation sets, at the network level, using hypergeometric distribution (Pocklington et al., 2006):

 ```math
 P\left(X=\mu_{AB}; \mu_{AB},A,B,N \right) = \frac{ \binom{A}{\mu_{AB}} \binom{N-A}{B-\mu_{AB}} } { \binom{N}{B} }